corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 It is sometimes necessary to restart the node when carrying out an archiving job.

-You need to restart the node:
+You need to restart the node in the following circumstances:

 * Before running import-snapshot, having run 'delete-snapshot' (archive schema has been deleted, and now the vault is to be restored from file archive).
 * After 'delete-vault' has been run using the '--record' option.